virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 -r $cfileorig || return ( 0, "Failed to copy source : <tt>$out</tt>." );
 ```

-Most scripts or applications have a configuration file of some kind that defines where to access the database, what domain they are running under, the URL path, and possibly an initial login and password.
-The script installers is responsible for creating or modifying this file to use the database connection details supplied by the `opts` parameter, as shown in the code snippet below.
+Most web apps have a configuration file of some kind that defines where to access the database, what domain they are running under, the URL path, and possibly an initial login and password.
+The web app installer is responsible for creating or modifying this file to use the database connection details supplied by the `opts` parameter, as shown in the code snippet below.

 Be careful when upgrading, as in general the existing configuration file will be valid for the new version.
 This means that it doesn't need to be re-created, and should be preserved during the upgrade process if necessary.